OSVVM/OSVVM-Scripts/README.rst

 - build [<path>/]<name>
    - Start a script from the simulator.
 It is include + start a new log file for this script.
    - Paths are relative to CurrentWorkingDirectory.
+- OpenBuildHtml
+   - Open the Build Summary Report for the current build.
 - SetTranscriptType [html|log]
    - Select the Transcript file to be either html or log.
 The default is html.
 - GetTranscriptType